 -

-In the left-hand navigation pane, select the Azure Active Directory service, and then select App registrations > New registration.
+In the left-hand navigation panel, select the Azure Active Directory service, and then select App registrations > New registration.

-- Enter a application name (ex: "Alert") and select tenant corresponding to your requirement:
+- Enter a application name (ex: "ALERT_VA") and select tenant corresponding to your requirement (here accounts in this organisation directory only[...] single tenant):

 EWS API permission